Cultivating Emotional Wellbeing

 Please remember that many people face these same issues.

 There is nothing wrong with you if sometimes you feel carried away by your emotions and out of balance.

-As you go through this self-study course, the Centrd Life team are always at the end of an email ready to offer support and guidance if you need it, firstname.lastname@example.org.
+As you go through this workbook, the Centrd Life team are always at the end of an email ready to offer support and guidance if you need it, firstname.lastname@example.org.